-This Confidential Report has been recirculated to all Councillors in its entirety as at the Development & Infrastructure Services Committee, on 9 March 2015, the Committee requested that the item be deferred to the Ordinary Council Meeting, to be held on 23 March and be presented with additional options.
+For Cr John Giardina Cr Frank Lindsey Cr Geoff Stallard Cr Dylan O'Connor Cr Margaret Thomas Cr Sue Bilich CARRIED (6/5) Against Cr Allan Morton Cr Noreen Townsend Cr Justin Whitten Cr Andrew Waddell Cr Simon Di Rosso This Confidential Report has been recirculated to all Councillors in its entirety as at the Development & Infrastructure Services Committee, on 9 March 2015, the Committee requested that the item be deferred to the Ordinary Council Meeting, to be held on 23 March and be presented with additional options.

-The Officer Recommendation is again presented for Council's Consideration.
+The Officer Recommendation was again presented for Council's Consideration and discussion took place at Point 15 of the Minutes.

-10.1.5 D&I 12 CONFIDENTIAL REPORT - Proposed Transport Depot - Lot 50 (170) Sultana Road West, High Wycombe.
+10.1.5 D&I 12 CONFIDENTIAL REPORT - Proposed Transport Depot - Lot 50 (170) Sultana Road West, High Wycombe